ewpratten/protomask/README.md

 # The NAT64 prefix to route to protomask
 Nat64Prefix = "64:ff9b::/96"

+# Optionally enable prometheus metrics on a port
+Prometheus = "[::]:8080" # Optional, defaults to disabled

 [Pool]
 # All prefixes in the pool
 Prefixes = ["192.0.2.0/24"]